dotenvx/dotenvx.github.io/privacy/index.md

   <h2 class="font-extrabold text-lg">Deleted Data</h2>

   <p>When you cancel your account, we'll ensure that nothing is stored on our servers past 30 days.
 Anything you delete on your account while it's active will also be purged within 30 days (in many cases much sooner.
 30 days is about the time it takes all metadata of your data to fully clear from our cache and log history).</p>

+  <h2 class="font-extrabold text-lg">Your Privacy Rights</h2>

+  <p>Depending on your location and applicable law, you may have rights regarding your personal data, including the right to access, correct, delete, export, or restrict certain uses of your information.</p>

+  <p>You may also have the right to object to certain processing activities or lodge a complaint with your local data protection authority.</p>

+  <p>To exercise these rights, contact <a href="mailto:support@dotenvx.com">support@dotenvx.com</a>.</p>

   <h2 class="font-extrabold text-lg">Changes & Questions</h2>